 The City of Chelan contracted with J.A.
 Brennan Associates to prioritize street end access points for potential improvement (see link below) and the City has approved access at North Park Street as the first location to be improved.

 In a less formal arrangement, several street ends in Manson have also been identified by CBC and other local partners for improvement.
-The street end at Bennet Road has already been improved by local volunteers and the street end on Quetilquasoon Road is expected to be cleaned up for public access in 2022.
+The street end at Bennet Road has already been improved by local volunteers and we are working with the Manson Park & Recreation District and Chelan County to improve the street end on Quetilquasoon Road for public use.